 As is often the case in a small town, Hayden - Winkelman doesn't have a public transportation system that people use for their commute.

 Hayden - Winkelman is an extremely ethnically-diverse town.
 The people who call Hayden - Winkelman home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Hayden - Winkelman, accounting for 69.44% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Hayden - Winkelman, accounting for 60.22% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hayden - Winkelman residents report their race to be White, followed by Native American.
-Important ancestries of people in Hayden - Winkelman include Irish, German, Dutch, Italian, and English.
+Important ancestries of people in Hayden - Winkelman include Irish, German, Dutch, French, and Italian.

 The most common language spoken in Hayden - Winkelman is English.
 Other important languages spoken here include Spanish and Italian.

-Did you know that the neighborhood has more Dutch and Mexican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Dutch and Cuban ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.2% of this neighborhood's residents have Dutch ancestry and 61.0% have Mexican ancestry.
+In fact, 4.5% of this neighborhood's residents have Dutch ancestry and 2.9% have Cuban ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.